vinaydhegde/testdriven-site/src/_posts/blog/2018-07-09-running-flask-on-docker-swarm.md

 When working with a distributed system it's important to set up proper logging and monitoring so you can gain insight into what's happening when things go wrong.
 We've already set up the Docker Swarm Visualizer tool to help with monitoring, but much more can be done.

-In terms of logging, you can run the following command to access the logs of a service running on multiple nodes:
+In terms of logging, you can run the following command (from the node manager) to access the logs of a service running on multiple nodes:

 ```sh
 $ docker service logs -f SERVICE_NAME